-The number of minutes reported in KIDS for ESOL will be based on the amount of service provided to the student.
-If the student is attending a regular class, report the total minutes the student is in class or classes, not including passing periods.
-If the school operates on a block schedule or modified block schedule the minutes reported would be the average number of minutes per day of ESOL service.
+The number of minutes reported in KIDS for Bilingual Students (now known as English Learners) will be based on the amount of service provided to the student on September 20.

+If the student is attending a regularly scheduled English Learners class, report the total minutes the student is in the class or classes, not including passing periods.
+If the school operates on a block schedule or modified block schedule the minutes reported would be the average number of minutes per day of bilingual/ESOL (English for Speakers of Other Languages)/service.

 If the student receives pull out services or a different amount of service each day, total the minutes for the five school days for the week that includes the count day and divide by five.
 If a teacher and para are working with the same student during the same period of time, the para time is not allowed.

-Students in grades 1-12 are limited to 360 minutes, students in pre-school or kindergarten are limited to 180 minutes.
+Students in grades 1-12 are limited to 360 minutes.
+Kindergarten students are also limited to 360 minutes (if the district offers all-day Kindergarten); otherwise, limited to 180 minutes.
+Students in preschool are limited to 180 minutes.